seanwhs/greymatter-docs/8-Output-and-Delivery.md

 In this chapter, you:

-* Introduced a dedicated orchestration layer.
+* Exported Writer documents to PDF using the LibreOffice UNO API.
-* Created a `JobContext` dataclass to encapsulate document generation requests.
+* Built a dedicated `PdfService` for document conversion.
-* Built a `DocumentOrchestrator` to coordinate repositories, processors, and services.
+* Implemented an `SmtpService` for email delivery with PDF attachments.
-* Executed multiple document generation jobs through a reusable pipeline.
+* Introduced a `delivery_queue` table to track delivery jobs.
-* Improved resilience by isolating failures and enhancing logging.
+* Updated the orchestrator to create delivery records, send emails, and record delivery outcomes.

-Greymatter Docs now has a scalable automation workflow capable of processing multiple document generation jobs in a consistent and maintainable manner.
+Greymatter Docs now supports a complete document delivery workflow, transforming generated documents into deliverable business assets.

-**Next:** **Part 8 – Output & Delivery**, where we'll extend the platform to export documents as PDF, deliver them via SMTP email, and introduce a simple delivery queue for reliable document distribution.
+**Next:** **Part 9 – Professional Polish**, where we'll add batch processing, progress reporting, performance optimizations, configuration profiles, and operational enhancements that prepare Greymatter Docs for high-volume document generation.